top of page

 All our DBE and Odd Eyes breeding cats and their kittens undergo BAER tests to confirm they have no hearing issues.
 Additionally, we contribute DNA samples to various research projects and are deeply involved in studying the different variations of the dominant blue eye gene.

-On the photo above - IconicSX Selina Kyle (n 09) - Odd Eyed Sphynx Cat
+On the photo above - IconicSX Selina Kyle (n 09) - DBE CEL Odd Eyed Sphynx Cat

-On the photo above - IconicSX Bruce Wayne - DBE (Blue Eyes Gene)
+On the photo above - IconicSX Bruce Wayne - DBE CEL (Blue Eyes Gene)

 Mosaic Trait Example